 What is the problem exactly?

 We are sure most of you know many of the issues that we have been facing in trying to keep our shelves stocked.
-Between Covid, supplier wage shortages, trucking shortages, and a plethora of other issues we are facing we are having a super frustrating time in trying to not only source our regular garments we have been carrying for over 15 years, but trying to balance that with keeping the costs down.
+Between Covid, supplier wage shortages, trucking shortages, and a plethora of other issues we are facing, we are having a super frustrating time in trying to not only source the regular garments we have been carrying for over 15 years but trying to balance that with keeping the costs down.

 We have compensated by doing things we have never done before, such as mixing stock and buying up 150 medium white shirts when we see they are available and there are only so many.
 We have added two major suppliers and have spent at least three times as much time as it usually takes to place each order with our garment suppliers because instead of ordering from one, we are having to order from 3-4 different suppliers each order- and we are still not getting 1/3 of what we are needing to keep our shelves stocked.

 We also have been unable to process bulk orders via email for anything other than black and white shirts because by the time we go back and forth via email (getting on the same page about a bulk order generally takes about 3 days of emails), what we quoted you for is now not available and we have to start all over again.

 We have gone through weeks of being unable to source a single red shirt in all sizes from any supplier in the country.
 We have gone through weeks of being unable to source XL tees in any color.
 We have been unable to order a hot or light pink shirt in any low-cost style since July of 2020.
 That color is just no longer an option for most garment decorators.

 This is a sample of the pages we are seeing just about every day.
 Styles and colors have been out of inventory for so long they just removed them from the system.